 I am an Assistant Professor of Computer Science at the College of William & Mary.

-3. automating and managing the software supply chain (emphasis on licensing and software evolution)
+4. Software licensing and supply chain management: automating and managing the software supply chain (emphasis on licensing and software evolution)

 My research employs empirical methods, analyzes/leverages different software artifacts (software bug reports, source code, online discussions, etc.), and builds on creating, adapting, and integrating techniques based on program analysis, software repository mining (MSR), information retrieval (IR), natural language processing (NLP), computer vision (CV), and machine/deep learning (ML/DL).